What are the risk factors for childhood leukemia?

 Genetic risk factors

-Several inherited disorders increase a child’s risk of developing leukemia:
+Some inherited disorders increase a child’s risk of developing leukemia:

 - Li-Fraumeni syndrome: This is a rare condition caused by a change in the TP53 tumor suppressor gene.
 People with this change have a higher risk of developing several kinds of cancer, including leukemia, bone or soft tissue sarcomas, breast cancer, adrenal gland cancer, and brain tumors.

-Several other genetic disorders (such as neurofibromatosis and Fanconi anemia) also carry an increased risk of leukemia, as well as some other types of cancers.
+Other genetic disorders (such as neurofibromatosis and Fanconi anemia) also carry an increased risk of leukemia, as well as some other types of cancers.

 Inherited immune system problems